shnewto/lilac/README.md

 ```

 ### lilacbin
-The `lilacbin` app in this repo's `bin/` is really just used for debugging, so it's dependencies are tagged as test only requirements in the package manifest.
+The `lilacbin` app in this repo's `bin/` is really just used for debugging for now.
 It does have some niceties like a `--help` flag, but if there's something you're interested in it doing beyond debugging, let me know!
 Raising an issue is my preferred channel for that kinda thing.

 ## Dependencies